Eribakova/CS5010/README.md

 We downloaded 25 monthly data files from February 2019 to March 2021, the most recent file available.
 Each record is a trip from a starting kiosk, or station, to an end station.
 Data fields include starting and ending station address, a date-timestamp (year-month-day-hour-minute-second) and the type of renter, e.g., casual or membership.
 In the most recent part of the dataset, longitude and latitude data for bike stations was also provided.

 Public health data provided helpful context for understanding bikesharing trends.
 We obtained epidemiological data from https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr.
-The dataset provided information on hospitalizations and mortality rates by region in DC metropolitan area.
+The dataset provided information on hospitalizations and mortality rates by locale in Virginia.
 These data were merged in with the bikeshare data to complete our file.

 ## Data Pipeline